mihaistoica97/RossRota/README.md

 TO DO:
-1) Clean up messy data (A/L not showing up correctly)
+1) Look at a better way of deciding if an end time and start time are alright for Ross to play on that day
-2) Generate days that are alright to book stellaris
+2) Error handling / wrong value handling
 3) Test with some more pictures